Page Reviewed / Updated - Mar. 2018

 The candidate’s financial asset information is requested on the application.
 Having “countable assets” greater than the Medicaid limit of $2,000 does not preclude participation.
 However, priority may be given to those persons with assets less than these limits.

-The OPTIONS Program does not have a hard income limit, but the cost of services is determined by the applicant’s income.
-Those individuals whose incomes exceed 600% of the federal poverty level (approximately $71,280 / year) can receive services, but they must pay the full cost of those services.
+The OPTIONS Program does not have a hard income limit, but there may be a cost of share for services, which is determined by the applicant’s income.
+Persons whose income is more than 600% of the Federal Poverty Level will not receive financial assistance.
+Greater detail below.

-Each applicant is assessed during the application process and a plan of care is developed which specifically states the care services for which they are eligible.
-These services are limited to a specific dollar value, which can change from year to year.
-The most recent information available sets that limit at $7,000.
+Each applicant is assessed during the application process and a plan of care is developed, which specifically states the care services for which they are eligible.
+These services are limited to a specific dollar value, which may change from year to year, and may differ based on geographic location within the state.
+The most recent information available, as of April 2017, shows that limit to be $5,000 / year in some areas and $7,000 / year in other areas.
+On average, eligible applicants receive approximately $3,500 / year worth of services.
 Possible services include: